Raideeen/restaurants_inspections_nosql/restaurants_inspections_report_cc2.md

 Made by: Adrien DJEBAR, Emma FROMAGER, Abdelhak HACIB, Ridge LOWAO, Alex ROUSSEL

-Problem :

-- Json objects aren't in an array
-- Json objects are not separated by a comma

 ## 1. Introduction to the dataset

 How to design schemas in NoSQL databases like Cassandra requires a different mindset compared to traditional SQL databases.
 In NoSQL, particularly in Cassandra, the schema design is heavily driven by the queries you need to perform.